bgplab/bgplab/basic-session/README.md

 # Configure a Single EBGP Session

-We'll start with the simplest possible scenario: configure an EBGP session between your device and an upstream router (X1):
+We'll start with the simplest possible scenario: configure an EBGP session between your device and an upstream router (X1).

+**Note:** if you're creating your lab infrastructure manually, it might be better to skip this exercise and go straight to *[configuring two uplinks](../basic-multihomed)*.

 ![Lab topology](topology.png)